2017 Stanley Cup Final: Game three

 Roman Josi scored a goal and three points in Game 3.

 Jake Guentzel came within one goal of Dino Ciccarelli's rookie playoff record when a shot 2:46 into the game got past Pekka Rinne.
 In the second period, Roman Josi and Frederick Gaudreau scored only 42 seconds apart to quickly give Nashville the lead.
 Neal scored with 23 seconds left in the second to give the Predators a two-goal lead.
 In the third period, a breakaway by Craig Smith and a goal by Ekholm provided insurance in a 5–1 victory for Nashville.
-Near the end of the game, several misconducts were assessed after a cross checking by Phil Kessel drew a crowd and fights broke out.
+Pekka Rinne made 27 saves to record his first career victory over Pittsburgh, as he had a previously had a career record of 0-7-2 against them.
+Near the end of the game, several misconducts were assessed after a cross-checking by Phil Kessel drew a crowd and fights broke out.